garrettvolpe/boxing-assistant/README.md

 #### Press and hold the key:

-O = turn the information display off
+O = Turn the information display off

-I = turn the information display on
+I = Turn the information display on

-L = turn the pose detection landmarks off
+L = Turn the pose detection landmarks off

-K = turn the pose detection landmarks on
+K = Turn the pose detection landmarks on